 There are a few things you'll need to have before you can get your first podcast live:

 • Hardware: You'll need a computer with a soundcard.
-You'll also need a microphone - you could look at a headset mic , otherwise look for a basic omni-directional dynamic mic with a suitable connector for your soundcard (a 3.5mm jack plug, not an XLR connector).
-You'll find an excellent selection of mics, stand cables and soundcards at www.maplin.co.uk - the mic we use for our show is a Shure C606W.
-The microphone plugs into the 'Mic in' socket on the soundcard.
+You'll also need a microphone - you could look at a headset mic , otherwise look for a basic uni-directional dynamic mic with a suitable connector for your soundcard (a 3.5mm jack plug, not an XLR connector).
+You'll find an excellent selection of mics, stand cables, adapters and soundcards at maplin.co.uk or Dabs.com.

 Shure mic